 This past Friday, I was invited to speak to students about S.T.E.M. and how it related to my field as a web developer.

 The S.T.E.M. program is a blended approach to problem solving, including but not limited to the fields of Science, Technology, Engineering and Mathematics.
 S.T.E.M based initiatives have been gaining notoriety to pique interest in and provide an introduction to these disciplines earlier in the academic journey.

 Utilizing websites and blogs is a smart and easy way to engage your business’ targeted audiences.
 As content becomes more key in digital engagement, the value of creating awesome, relevant content often draws in much of a marketer’s focus, leaving little attention to other website-related decisions.
 Important decisions, such as choosing the right web host, end up on the back burner.

 Mere hours after Facebook CEO Mark Zuckerberg talked about more Facebook apps coming in 2014, the company announced this morning the imminent launch of their new iPhone app, Paper.

 First things, first.
 As a recent dumper of the iPhone (Android all the way!), I am saddened that I won’t be able to test out the first app to come out of Facebook Creative Labs.

 We love Zendesk as a ticketing service for our support clients, but when we found out you cannot export Zendesk tickets without purchasing a larger plan, we were disappointed.
-As web developers, we pride ourselves on finding a way if one exists, utilizing the latest tools and methods to build solutions to our client’s problems.

 In today’s world, having a strong brand presence is key to succeeding in a competitive, growing online market.
 You have to find a great web design company to help you successfully deliver your message.
 You may think that getting to that point of needing an agency is difficult, but finding the right agency is, by far, more of a challenge.